Staff

 Digital Coordinator

-Sophie received her undergraduate degree from Cal Poly San Luis Obispo in Journalism and Public Relations.
-Before coming to CEH she spent a year as an AmeriCorps Fellow building infrastructure for and coordinating the volunteer program at an outdoor education nonprofit.
-Most recently she came to us from a Bay Area coffee company where she led the social media and marketing team.
-She loves writing and social media, and is thrilled to be back in the nonprofit sector at an organization that shares her passion for social and environmental justice.
+Sophie helps to manage the website, make graphics, and write content for social media and the CEH website.
+She received her undergraduate degree from Cal Poly San Luis Obispo in Journalism and Public Relations.
+After graduating she worked in the nonprofit sector as an AmeriCorps fellow and is thrilled to be back at an organization that shares her passion for social and environmental justice.
 In her free time, you’re sure to find Sophie on a bike ride with friends, reading in a local park, or video chatting with her niece and nephew.

 Kolby Cherry